What makes this process secure?

 The randomness comes from the use of a cryptographic hash function.
 Hash functions are normally used to verify message integrity by creating a fingerprint of the message.
 The hash function is a non-reversible form of encryption.
 You cannot calculate the original message from its hash.
 A key aspect of cryptographic hash functions is their collision resistance; nobody should be able to find two different input values that result in the same hash output.
 The hash function used in our process is the HMAC SHA-384 algorithm.
 HMAC is a keyed-hash algorithm that includes a secret key as part of the calculation to further reduce collisions.

-The first password, the longer string shared by email, is the message that will be hashed by the PSK Generator.
-The second password, the shorter string shared by phone, will be used as the HMAC key.
+The first password is the message that will be hashed by the PSK Generator and the second password will be used as the HMAC key.

 It sounds like the hash would not be strictly alphanumeric.
 How is the hash turned into a shared secret?